 |11 May 1914 - 5 Aug 2001|

-When Ramakrishna Vaze (Vaze-bua) returned to Goa from the north, and Durga's older sisters Girijabai Kelekar and Kesarbai Bandodkar began learning classical music from him.
+When Ramakrishna Vaze (Vaze-bua) returned to Goa from the north Durga's older sisters Girijabai Kelekar and Kesarbai Bandodkar began learning classical music from him.
 By the time she was 8, Durga was memorising and singing whatever her sisters learned.
 So Girijabai took her to Mumbai, where she began learning from Vilayat Hussein Khan of Agra gharana and later, from Khadim Hussein Khan, also of the Agra gharana.
 By the time she was 13, she was making a name for herself.
 Master Dinanath Mangeshkar, a close friend of the Kelekar family was very appreciative of young Durga and a strong influence on her musical style.
-Then Naganath Khote of Bombay Broadcasting Company heard Durga at a concert and invited her to sing on radio.
-This was 1925.
-Durga was paid Rs 10 and began to be invited several times a month to sing on radio.
-It was princely earnings for those days!
+In 1925, Naganath Khote of Bombay Broadcasting Company heard Durga at a concert and invited her to sing on radio, for which she was paid Rs 10.
+After that, she began to be invited several times a month to sing on radio.

-In 1932, when Durga was 18, they were married.
-At the time, Keshavrao was doing music composer for the movie Sant Sakhu.
+In 1932, when Durga was 18, Keshavrao and she were married.
+At the time, Keshavrao was music composer for the movie Sant Sakhu.
 Durga was assigned a role in the film.
 The producer changed her name to 'Jyotsna' because there was another actress Durga (Durga Shirodkar) in the film.
 Thenceforth, Durga Kelekar became known as Jyotsna Bhole.

-Then, in 1941, Shri M G Ranganekar founded Natya Niketan.
+Then, in 1941, Shri Motiram Gajanan Ranganekar founded Natya Niketan.
 Jyotsnabai acted in their first production Ashirwad.
-She went on to act in many Natya Niketan plays, but it was Kulavadhu's Bhanumati that she became synonymous with.
-This play created a special place in people's hearts; it enjoyed 2 decades of popularity and had more than 2500 performances.
-Later, she also became a partner in Natya Niketan.
+She went on to act in several Natya Niketan plays, but it was Kulavadhu's Bhanumati that she became synonymous with.
+This play and Jyotsnabai's portrayal of Bhanumati created a special place in people's hearts. it enjoyed 2 decades of popularity and had more than 2500 performances.
+Later, Jyotsnabai became a partner in Natya Niketan.
 In 1960 she wrote, directed and produced a play called Aradhana.
 She retired from the stage in 1965.

-In 1953, Jyotsnabai represented India in a cultural mission to China.
-Later, she also visited Nepal.
-In the course of her musical career she performed in the USA, Canada, UK, and all over India, apart from radio performances.
-In 1981, she was chairman of Maharashtra Natya Sangha, in a world drama festival held at Seoul, Korea.
+In 1953, Jyotsnabai represented India on a cultural mission to China.
+A few years later, she also visited Nepal.
+In the course of her musical career she performed in the USA, Canada, UK, and all over India, apart from giving many radio performances.
+In 1981, she was chair of Maharashtra Natya Sangha, in a world drama festival held at Seoul, Korea.

-Balgandharva is known to have commented when he was chairman of Natya Sammelan, "After me I can only see Jyotsnabai."
+Balgandharva is known to have commented when he was chairman of Natya Sammelan: "After me I can only see Jyotsnabai."